 After that, the job offers came bulldozing in.
-A guy took my résumé and told me his firm was doing interviews all week and that he’d call me in.
-A very busy, flustered lady from a PR and marketing agency took my résumé and said she’d be in touch.
+A guy took my CV and told me his firm were doing interviews all week and that he’d call me in.
+A very busy, flustered lady from a PR and marketing agency took my CV and said she’d be in touch.
 Next, a guy told me his firm was hiring and he’d get me in.

 On a high from my recent success, I was ready for my final job hunt.
-If my decent GPA could get me three potential jobs in as many minutes, then so could being a really rude human troll.
+If a 2:2 from Coventry could get me three potential jobs in as many minutes, then so could being a really rude human troll.

 Or so I thought.
 Holding that sign up, the offers weren't exactly rolling in, but it did at least get me the most attention.

 Before my hunt could begin in earnest, the police came up and stopped me.
 The conversation went like this:

 Me: Just looking for a job.

 Cop: Well, you’re only selling yourself aren’t you?

 Cop: [Turns to second law enforcement officer and TfL security] So, why can’t she stay here again?

 Cop 2: I dunno.
 This bloke says it’s against the rules.